-The achievement of the competencies given in section learning outcome is tested exemplarily at least to the given cognition level using final projects independently prepared by the students.
-The exam of 70 minutes consists of the presentation of the project’s results and a subsequent discussion.
+The achievement of the competencies given in section learning outcome is tested exemplarily at least to the given cognition level using presentations independently prepared by the students.
+The exam of 70 minutes consists of the presentation of the results and a subsequent discussion.

 For example an assignment in the exam might be:

 - In small groups, design an interactive teaching unit about a scientific study related to the seminar subject

 - Teach your unit to the seminar participants